Pasquale S. Toscano //

 By Thursday, the weather has indeed subsided, and the fact that I have gone nowhere for the previous 96 hours is starting to wear me down; there is also a COVID sample to be submitted.
-So I don my boots, mutter a silent half-prayer that I wouldn’t slip on the ice, which lurks beneath the snow, and venture into a gelid parking lot where one false pace could mean an accident.
+So I don my boots, mutter a silent half-prayer that I wouldn’t slip on the ice which lurks beneath the snow, and venture into a gelid parking lot where one false pace could mean an accident.
 Something pulls at my line of sight, a tug, then a yank.
-Pittering, pattering, by my car, not walking as much as baby-stepping by, I force myself to glance over at the white slip of paper that has fallen into the mound of powdery crystals below, occluded, consumed in a heap of hoary albescence.
+Pittering, pattering, by my car, not walking so much as baby-stepping, I force myself to glance over at the white slip of paper that has fallen into the mound of powdery crystals below, occluded, concealed, consumed in a heap of hoary albescence.
 A ticket. $250.
 This is a great deal of money.
 No note, explanation.
 Never, in a year-and-a-half of parking in this lot, has this happened.
 And then I see the sign, the reserved-for-disabled-drivers sign, and not so much the sign as the penalty, in bold, black letters, first offense and a pecuniary denomination. $250.
 Here, we have a culprit.
-I have become Dupin, Holmes, Marple, at last investigating myself.
+I have become Dupin, Holmes, Marple, Marlowe, at last investigating myself.

 But this makes even less sense: I have a placard.
 The placard.
 It’s in the car!
 But on the dashboard, and the windshield, of course, has been occluded just like the ticket itself, iced, frosted, covered over.
 The public safety officer hasn’t seen it.
 Why would he have?
 He hasn’t seen it, but he was so sure that I couldn’t possibly be disabled—that disability is out of place in this kind of rarefied, active, vigorous space, where so many people jog and exercise and stay fit—that he had decided to give me a ticket anyway.